-What are benefits of diversity to my business?
+What are the benefits of diversity in my business?

 Broad Spectrum of Service

-Diversity increases competitiveness of a business, not competition within if properly handled.
-Having diverse people within your organization open your business up to audience of other extractions.
+Diversity increases the competitiveness of a business, not competition within if properly handled.
+Having diverse people within your organization open your business up to the audience of other extractions.

 You have the potential of accommodating as many as 6 dialects from across Nigeria.